 After a two-month investigation, Pit Stop convenience store owner Utkarsh Makwana was arrested on drug charges, as were two customers found in his parking lot.
 Police say the 26-year-old Monroe resident was also selling drug items, including marijuana in various forms, as well as THC cigars, vapes and hashish wax.

 Makwana, 26, was charged with possession of a controlled dangerous substance, possession with intent to distribute a controlled dangerous substance, and distribution of a controlled dangerous substance in a school zone.

 Police said during the investigation he was also found with a stun gun as well as $3,300 in cash, $5,000 worth of marijuana, and close to $10,000 worth of drug paraphernalia.

-While police were executing a search warrant of the store, Mohamed Fquihi, 19, of Parlin, and Kyle Toson, 19, of North Brunswick, were arrested in the store's parking lot and charged with possession of marijuana.
+While police were executing a search warrant of the store, two teens were arrested in the store's parking lot.

 More From New Jersey 101.5